 - Ultimately catalog pedigrees and genetic connections of all of the known project families.

-Patterns are beginning to emerge in the Ballard DNA Surname Project.
+Patterns have emerged in the Ballard DNA Surname Project.
 The families participating in the project are grouped based on their Haplogroups, which are further refined by comparing the “short tandem repeat” (STR) markers.
 Participants are placed in Lineage groups based on these similarities.
 The more markers that are tested, the greater the reduction in the range of generations back to a common ancestor.
 The individuals in each Lineage group are closely related in a “genealogical time frame,” which is defined as the most recent one to fifteen generations.

 To help understand what that means, Family Tree DNA has created charts that explains how to understand genetic distance depending on the level of testing chosen.
 The 111-Marker level is presently the highest available.
 The next level down, with 67-Markers, is also very informative.
 There are corresponding charts for each Marker level; visit Family Tree DNA for additional information.
-For genealogical purposes, each Lineage Group, while sharing a surname, do not share the same genetic information and therefore, within a genealogical timeframe, are separate families.
-There may be a common ancestor, but it is likely one who lived prior to the adoption of surnames in Western Europe.
-We are talking about a very long time.
+For genealogical purposes, each Lineage Group, while sharing a surname, do not share the same genetic information and therefore, within a genealogical time frame, are separate families.
+There may be a common ancestor, but it is likely one who lived prior to the adoption of surnames in Western Europe — in that context, we are talking about a very long time.

 According to David Boyett, Administrator of the Ballard DNA Project, as of January 2015,